-To edit the phasecfg file:
+To edit the phasecfg or protocfg file:

-- 1. Open the existing phasecfg.rb file in a text editor. - 2.
+- 1. Open the existing phasecfq.rb or phasecfq file in a text editor. - 2.
 Enter the changes to the default settings.

 The default settings are used in a phase when no other settings appear in the phase description.
-See "The phasecfg.rb File" for details.
+See "The phasecfg.rb and protocfg.rb Files" for details.
 How to change a default setting is described in the following sections: